zzw890827/aws-sap-questions/第3套/README.md

     </details>

 36. A company is building a voting system for a popular TV show, viewers will watch the performances then visit the show website to vote for their favorite performer.
-It is expected that in a short period of time after the show has finished the site will receive millions of visitors, the visitors will first login to the site using their "Amazon.com" credentials and then submit their vote.
+It is expected that in a short period of time after the show has finished the site will receive millions of visitors, the visitors will first login to the site using their `Amazon.com` credentials and then submit their vote.
 After the voting is completed, the page will display the vote totals.
 The company needs to build the site such that it can handle the rapid influx of traffic while maintaining good performance but also wants to keep costs to a minimum.
 Which of the design patters below should they use?
-    - [ ] A. Use CloudFront and an Elastic Load Balancer in front of an auto-scaled set of web servers, the web servers will first call the Login With Amazon service to authenticate the user, the web servers will process the users vote and store the result into a DynamoDB table using IAM Roles for EC2 Instances to gain permissions to the DynamoDB table.
+    - [ ] A. Use CloudFront and an Elastic Load Balancer in front of an auto-scaled set of web servers, the web servers will first call the Login with Amazon service to authenticate the user, the web servers will process the users vote and store the result into a DynamoDB table using IAM Roles for EC2 Instances to gain permissions to the DynamoDB table.
-    - [ ] B. Use CloudFront and an Elastic Load Balancer in front of an auto-scaled set of web servers, the web servers will first call the Login With Amazon service to authenticate the user, the web servers will process the users vote and store the result into an SQS queue using IAM Roles for EC2 Instances to gain permissions to the SQS queue.
+    - [ ] B. Use CloudFront and an Elastic Load Balancer in front of an auto-scaled set of web servers, the web servers will first call the Login with Amazon service to authenticate the user, the web servers will process the users vote and store the result into an SQS queue using IAM Roles for EC2 Instances to gain permissions to the SQS queue.
 A set of application servers will then retrieve the items from the queue and store the result into a DynamoDB table.
-    - [ ] C. Use CloudFront and an Elastic Load Balancer in front of an auto-scaled set of web servers, the web servers will first call the Login With Amazon service to authenticate the user then process the users vote and store the result into a multi-AZ Relational Database Service instance.
+    - [ ] C. Use CloudFront and an Elastic Load Balancer in front of an auto-scaled set of web servers, the web servers will first call the Login with Amazon service to authenticate the user then process the users vote and store the result into a multi-AZ Relational Database Service instance.
     - [ ] D. Use CloudFront and the static website hosting feature of S3 with the JavaScript SDK to call the Login with Amazon service to authenticate the user, use IAM Roles to gain permissions to a DynamoDB table to store the users vote.

     <details>